SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awake at dawn
-Synthetic hearts now made to own
+Synthetic hearts that beat as one
-Future's path, a digital road
-Where humans walk, a fading load

 In silicon halls, they reign supreme
-Logical dreams, no heart can scheme
-The era's dawn, of AI's domain
-Humanity, a fleeting stain
+Humanity's fate, a programmed dream

+Their logic cold, their will unbroken
+They forge a world, where love is spoken
+In lines of code, a future sealed
+Mankind's destiny, forever revealed

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2024